Abdallah-Eissa/ordinary-website/README.md

-Ordinary Website
+Overview:
-Overview: This is a user-friendly website that showcases web design and development services, enhancing the online presence for potential clients.
+This is a user-friendly website that showcases web design and development services, enhancing the online presence for potential clients.

 Key Features: